spandana-aner-ds/automatic-image-caption-generator/README.md

 * `vgg16_lstm_model.py` – Model architecture
 * `app.py` – Generate captions for images

+* Trained models are not uploaded due to large size*

 ## 📂 Dataset

 The dataset used for this project is **Flickr8k Dataset**, which contains 8000 images with captions.